hassanzohdy/mongez-react-atom/README.md

 const currencyAtomAtom = getAtom("currency");
 ```

-If there is no atom with that name, it will return a `null` value instead.
+If there is no atom with that key, it will return a `null` value instead.

-## Getting atom value by name
+## Getting atom value by key

-Another way to get an atom value directly using the atom name itself is by using `getAtomValue` utility.
+Another way to get an atom value directly using the atom key itself is by using `getAtomValue` utility.

 ```ts
 // anywhere in your app